ayush1108g/ReactNeuro/README.md

 # ReactNeuro
-% Poject on React and Node to Upload resource that can be accessed by students by login
+% Project on React and Node to Upload resource that can be accessed by students by login

 % Contributers
 *Ayush Gupta